Asperaen/nerve-center-demo/IMPLEMENTATION_SUMMARY.md

 - ✅ MainLayout with right sidebar navigation
 - ✅ Right sidebar (RightSidebar component) with collapsible functionality
 - ✅ Sidebar expands to 256px (w-64) when expanded, collapses to 64px (w-16) when collapsed
-- ✅ Icon-based navigation with labels (External Pulse, Internal Pulse, Finance, Action Tracker)
+- ✅ Icon-based navigation with labels (External Pulse, Internal Pulse, Wave Executive Dashboard, Finance, Action Tracker)
 - ✅ Active state highlighting with primary color and left border
 - ✅ Profile link at bottom of sidebar
 - ✅ Main content area with dynamic right margin based on sidebar state